Industrial Chemicals

 Technical data availability

-At TJCY Industrial Chemicals, we supply Carboxylic Butadiene-Styrene Latex, Vinyl Acetate-Ethylene copolymer emulsions, Stearic Acid, and Thermal / Light Stabilizer systems across global markets.
+At TJCY, we supply Carboxylic Butadiene-Styrene Latex, Vinyl Acetate-Ethylene copolymer emulsions, Stearic Acid, and Thermal / Light Stabilizer systems across global markets.
 Our experience in coatings, adhesives, and elastomer sectors allows us to support customers in optimizing polymer additives for coatings, additives for adhesives, and rubber additives based on specific performance targets.

 Technical specifications and supply inquiries can be submitted through our contact page.